tah-skills-build/Cyber-Tackles-Trafficking/FBI_Incidents_Analysis/README.md

 The main goal is to provide you with hands-on experience in working with a real human trafficking dataset.
 You’ll also get experience navigating GitHub, use Terminal or Command Prompt to lay the groundwork for data analysis, and become more comfortable using Python and Jupyter Notebook to explore and visualize a dataset.

+You do not need to have coding experience.
 There are no right or wrong answers, no assessment, and this data analysis project doesn’t build directly off of what you learned in SkillsBuild (though it’ll certainly help that you went through those courses).
 It’s more about exploration and discovery.
 Also, don’t worry if this is your first time using Python or Jupyter Notebook.

 <i>*Jupyter Notebook is a free web application where you can work with data (cleaning, visualization, etc.), while receiving guidance directly within the coding interface.
 If you want to learn more about Jupyter Notebook, including basic operations, start here https://jupyter-notebook.readthedocs.io/en/latest/examples/Notebook/Notebook%20Basics.html</i>